 The History of Bursledon

 Bursledon has its origins in ship-building and repair based on the River Hamble.
+HMS Elephant, Flagship for Admiral Nelson at the Battle of Copenhagen was built here.
 The Hamble river remains of great significance to Bursledon today.
 There is ongoing marine-related economic activity – recreational sailing, boat repair, chandlery and moorings – as well as being host to national and international designated nature conservation areas.

 Bursledon was also at the heart of the strawberry growing market garden industry and with the introduction of the railway became a distribution hub for local growers.

-The southern most part of the civil parish includes the oldest settlement area at Old Bursledon, now sitting within the designated Old Bursledon Conservation Area, one of the largest in the Eastleigh Borough.
+The southern most part of the civil parish includes the oldest part of the settlement, now sitting within the designated Old Bursledon Conservation Area, one of the largest conservation areas in the Eastleigh Borough.